elijaheaton/Elijah-Bank/README.md

 # Elijah-Bank
 This is a work in progress for a bank with imaginary money.
+Currently you can create and access an account without a password.

 Dependencies: G++